BadaTuff/badatuff.github.io/docs/about.md

 ## Muhiz "BTuff" Bada

-Blue-Team focused security analyst in training.
+19-year-old Blue-Team focused security analyst in training.

 I'm finishing a B.S. in Computer Science (InfoSec concentration) at Southern New Hampshire University with a 3.8 GPA (graduating March 2026).
-Currently pursuing OSCP and Security Blue Team's BTL1 certification simultaneously while documenting my journey to a SOC/Blue-Team Analyst role.
+I'm incredibly grateful for Walmart's Live Better U program, which is covering my tuition and making this education possible.
+Currently pursuing Security Blue Team's BTL1 certification while documenting my journey to a SOC/Blue-Team Analyst role.

 ### Certifications